jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 The first seven columns of the training dataset
 (*X*, *user_name*, *raw_timestamp_part_1*, *raw_timestamp_part_2*, *cvtd_timestamp*, *new_window*, *num_window*)
-are not related to the sensor measurements, but rather to the identity of the person, and the timestamps and capture windows for the sensor data
+are not related to the sensor measurements, but rather to the identity of the person, and the time stamps and capture windows for the sensor data
 (see Table  1).
 Because I am trying to produce a predictive model that only relies on